 Contrary to some popular beliefs, there is no evidence of multiple different Model A or Model B camshaft profiles or timing designs on record at the Benson Ford Research Center for US production.
+There was a single profile design for both Model A intakes and exhaust lobes, and different profile designs for Model B intake and exhaust lobes.

 It is true that some other camshaft designs were released worldwide in England, Germany, and the Soviet Union for small bore Model A and B engines, and for later Model B engine derivatives produced through at least the 1940s.